What is an ACTI Faculty Fellow?

 This year, ACTI will prioritize projects that discern the following topics:

-The ACTI Faculty Fellowship application for the 2021-2022 academic year may be downloaded below.
+The ACTI Faculty Fellowship application for the Spring 2023 academic semester may be downloaded below.
 It is available in Microsoft Word and PDF formats.

 Please note that we updated the application below to clarify that receiving an ACTI Fellowship does not release faculty from any other departmental, school or college academic responsibilities and obligations, unless granted directly by chairs and/or deans.